perxpective/Cybersecurity-Therapy/Extra/QISP/QISP Notes.md

 ### General Data Protection Regulation (GDPR)
 - To protect individuals fundamental rights and freedoms
 	- Particularly their right to protection to their personal data
-- Key privacy and data protection requirements of GDPR
+- Key privacy and data protection requirements of GDPR include the following:
+	-